 Housing & Meals

-- Family Homestays—Sharing in the life of a family through a homestay provides an excellent opportunity for interested students to deconstruct stereotypes and observe real life in action.
-It also creates opportunities for dialogue about issues raised in their courses and to practice their Portuguese language skills.
+Family Homestays— CIEE works with homestays in Rio.
+Homestays are located in the South Zone of Rio and within very close proximity of public transportation.
+Sharing in the life of a family through a homestay provides an excellent opportunity for interested students to deconstruct stereotypes and observe real life in action.
+It also creates opportunities to practice their Portuguese language skills.
 Students can access the CIEE Study Center and campus(es) via public transportation.
+Breakfast is included.

 Although every attempt is made to grant each student’s preference, roommate and housing assignments are based upon availability and other factors.
 Therefore, housing preferences cannot be guaranteed.